Undergraduate Education Planning

 3. Elective Courses

-The remaining component of your study at Chico State, and the part most easily personalized, is the elective courses portion.
-Except in a few high-unit majors, considerable freedom remains for you to take courses that satisfy your individual interests or needs.
-Such courses might include an activity in music or physical education, an opportunity for service through Community Action Volunteers in Education (CAVE), or additional courses in an academic area that complements your major.
+The remaining component of your study at Chico State, and the part most easily personalized, is your selection of elective courses.
+Except in a few high-unit majors, considerable freedom remains for you to take courses that satisfy your interests or needs beyond the requirements of your major and General Education.
+Such courses might include an activity in music or physical education, an opportunity for service through Community Action Volunteers in Education (CAVE), or additional courses in an academic area of interest.
+You may also use available elective units to complete a minor or certificate, an additional major, or a self-designed block of courses concentrating on a single field of study.

 Minors

-A minor is an approved group of related courses, successful completion of which is recognized by certification on the transcript by the Registrar.
 Minors may consist only of those courses stipulated by the departments, schools, or academic units having administrative control of the program and, in addition, shall include all college-level prerequisites to the courses so stipulated.
 "A minor shall include not fewer than 18 nor more than 30 semester units.
 Each minor shall include a minimum of 6 upper-division units" (EM 86-001).

 Certificate Programs